Good Clusterings Have Large Volume: Proofs

-For every $j \in [t]$, the linear subspace $\lin(F_j)$ is a hyperplane that separates the underlying space into two halfspaces, whereas for a general $l$-dimensional face $F$ with $1 \leq l < d \cdot k - 1$ the linear subspace $\lin(F)$ does not.
-There is no equivalent representation for the ``distance constraints'' $dist(z,\lin(F))_p \geq 1$ using half spaces, similar to (\ref{pnormdistancehalfspaces}).
+For every $j \in [t]$, the linear subspace $\lin(F_j)$ is a hyperplane that separates the underlying space into two halfspaces.
+In contrast, the linear subspace $\lin(F)$ of an $l$-dimensional face $F$ ($1 \leq l < d \cdot k - 1$) is not a hyperplane.
+This implies that a representation of the ``distance constraints'' $dist(z,\lin(F))_p \geq 1$ is not possible when using lower-dimensional faces.
 Therefore, the arguments of the proof of Theorem \ref{solveunitballincone} do not apply to lower dimensional faces.
-Informally, we can ``orbit'' $\lin(F)$ at $p$-norm distance equal to $1$ and eventually ``hit'' the boundary of the cone.
+Informally, the center of the ball can ``orbit'' $\lin(F)$ at $p$-norm distance $1$ and eventually ``hit'' the boundary of the cone.